tomexiskandar/bintang/README.rst

    bt['Person'].read_excel(wb, 'Sheet1')

+.. _read_sql:

 Bintang.Table.read_sql(conn, sql_str=None, params=None)
 -------------------------------------------------------

-Read sql table and populate the data to Bintang table.
+Read sql table/statement and populate the data to Bintang table.
+If you need to read sql table/statement without populating data then you must use from_sql_ function.
 This function requires pyodbc or psycopg (postgresql specific) connection, therefore you must install the required package.
 Below is an example to install the package from a terminal.

 .. code-block:: console